DHTMLX/gantt-docs/data/api/gantt_importfromexcel.md

 =============

 @short:
-	converts an XML or Excel file to JSON
+	converts an Excel file to JSON

 @params: